Skip to main content

 (2) The contracting officer should require the contractor or subcontractor to submit to the Government (or cause submission of) subcontractor certified cost or pricing data below the thresholds in paragraph (c)(1) of this subsection and data other than certified cost or pricing data that the contracting officer considers necessary for adequately pricing the prime contract.

-(3) Subcontractor certified cost or pricing data shall be submitted in the format provided in Table 15-2 of 15.408 or the alternate format specified in the solicitation.
+(3) Subcontractor certified cost or pricing data shall be submitted in the format provided in 15.408 Solicitation provisions and contract clauses. of 15.408 or the alternate format specified in the solicitation.

 (4) Subcontractor certified cost or pricing data shall be current, accurate, and complete as of the date of price agreement, or, if applicable, an earlier date agreed upon by the parties and specified on the contractor’s Certificate of Current Cost or Pricing Data.
 The contractor shall update subcontractor’s data, as appropriate, during source selection and negotiations.